Five Numbers and the Truth

 Click.
 One click on the revenue card reveals the breakdown: by region, by team, by product line, by time period.
 The executive can see where the shortfall is concentrated without opening a separate report or spreadsheet.

 Understand.
 The drill-down shows context: which deals slipped, which clients delayed, which pipeline items moved.
-The executive has enough information to direct a conversation, assign a follow-up, or escalate, all within the same interface.
+The executive has enough information to direct a conversation, assign a follow-up, or escalate.

 The Dashboard That Gets Checked Every Morning